Math Camp Summer 2026

 Location:

-This is a map to get to the McKay Education building from I-15.
+This is a map to get to the Liberal Arts (LA) building from I-15.
 Exit the highway and head toward the university (East side of the highway) and take the two lanes on the left to enter campus.
 You will go around the round-about and exit at the third exit onto Campus Drive.
-Take Campus Drive to 800 South (Second light).
-Turn right onto 800 South and follow it to the McKay Education Building (north side of the road) and turn left into the parking lot.
+Take Campus Drive to Event Center Drive (first light).
+Turn right onto Event Center Drive and follow it to the LA Building parking lot.

 I heard the word "love" and "math" in the same sentence.
 Thank you!